 - Kitchen safety and sanitation procedures

 - Using recipes and understanding cooking terms

 - Measuring equipment and techniques

 - Identifying and using kitchen tools and appliances

+- Heat transfer and cooking methods

 - Nutrition

-- Baking bread, pies cakes and cookies
+- Baking

-- Fruit and vegetable cookery

-- Food preparation with fresh ingredients
+- Food preparation with fresh ingredients and from scratch cooking

 The basic goal of this class is to teach students the skills necessary to prepare nutritious, quality meals.
 The course will be taught using various means of instruction such as demonstrations, food preparation labs, and a variety of learning strategies.